-Founded in 2011 by Ryan Luke Johns and Nicholas Foley, GREYSHED is a design-research collaborative focused on augmented materiality, robotics, and the role of actuation and sensing technologies in architecture, art and industrial design.
+Founded in 2011 by Ryan Luke Johns and Nicholas Foley, GREYSHED is a design-research collaborative focused on augmented materiality, robotics, and the role of actuation and sensing technologies in architecture, design and manufacturing.

 Ryan Luke Johns